ryz1g/kaggle_data_sets/README.md

 # kaggle_data_sets
 This repository contains the code for various Kaggle Data sets that I have solved.
+Models are just made and haven't been fully trained.
+They are working, just need to be trained.
+For trained models, there is a json and h5 file for model architecture and model weights attached.

 Kaggle Links-